nextcloud/documentation/admin_manual/ai/overview.rst

    set -e; while true; do sudo -u www-data occ background-job:worker -v -t 60 "OC\TaskProcessing\SynchronousBackgroundJob"; done

-for Nextcloud-AIO you should use this command on the host server.
+For Nextcloud-AIO you should use this command on the host server.

 .. code-block::